Learn about P2TR (Pay To Taproot) to understand how to spend from a HTLC script.

 OP_DROP

-is needed to remove it - The final signature check ensures only the original initiator can refund
+is needed to remove it. - The final signature check ensures only the original initiator can refund.

 Relative timelock with CSV provides more flexibility than absolute block numbers, as it’s measured from when the UTXO was created rather than a specific block height.

-- The counterparty never participates
+- The counterparty never participates.

-- Network issues prevent completion
+- Network issues prevent completion.

-- The counterparty abandons the swap
+- The counterparty abandons the swap.

-Instant Refund
+Instant refund

 Instant refund is a cooperative cancellation mechanism that allows both parties to mutually agree to terminate the swap early, without waiting for the timelock to expire.
+Key concepts in instant refund:- Multi-signature: Requires both parties to agree.

-- No timelock: Can be executed at any time
+- No timelock: Can be executed at any time.

-- Mutual authentication: Both parties must provide valid signatures
+- Mutual authentication: Both parties must provide valid signatures.

 - Initiator signature validation: Ensures the initiator has agreed to cancel